cmandesign/bigquery-debugger/README.md

 ## Issues

-If you encounter any issues or have suggestions, please [create an issue](https://github.com/your-username/BigDebug/issues) in this repository.
+If you encounter any issues or have suggestions, please [create an issue](https://github.com/cmandesign/bigquery-debugger/issues) in this repository.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License